Considering the Honours Program in IDS? Your journey starts here!

 If IDS is not your primary subject of study, then you do not apply to the IDS department.
 You will apply through your primary subject and then arrange for an IDS Undergraduate Advisor to approve and sign the Registrar Honour's Admission Sheet.
 Please contact the IDS Undergraduate Advisors directly who will be happy to help with this.

-What are the admission standards for each of these streams?
+What are the admission standards?